 Crochet Hook Size: H/8 (5.00 mm) or size needed to obtain gauge

-Other Materials: scissors, yarn needle and stitch marker
+Other Materials: scissors, yarn needle, stitch marker and measuring tape

 st = stitch

 sl st = slip stitch: insert hook into stitch, pull through yarn

 sc = single crochet: insert hook into stitch, yarn over, pull through (2 loops on hook), yarn over and pull yarn through both loops